A person is serious if he believes in what he would

 France, (like so many others), finding in

 its culture and heritage a source of nourishment for the mind and

 and the other sort of nourishment as well.
 You'll find things

 interest on this page to convey something of the

 inexhaustible depths of French culture that

-have made it an attractive magnet in our planetary culture.
-Vive la France!
+have made it attractive in our planetary culture not only to

 the work of Paul